brisa-build/brisa/packages/docs/building-your-application/components-details/external-libraries.md

 **Note for Developers:** The web components specified in `web-components/_integrations` will be dynamically included in the client-side code only when they are used on a particular page.
 This behavior ensures optimal loading, preventing unnecessary libraries from being carried until they are explicitly required by the page.

-### External Brisa web components vs native web components
+### Third party Brisa web components vs native web components

 For both, you can use the `web-components/_integrations.(tsx|ts|js|jsx)`: